 The oil, of course, is the source of Azerbaijan’s wealth.
 The most obvious benefit is that it costs astonishingly little to fill up your tank here.
 Otherwise, Baku is a very expensive city to live in, as it accommodates many well paid oil and gas workers.
 The view from the landing plane is seashore, lined with wedding cake villas, incongruously nestled in front of the grim brown oilfields.
 It's a different matter, however, for those who live in rural areas, where the recession has hit the hardest.
 Up to 50 percent of the population overall are thought to live below the poverty line.

-The name Azerbaijan is thought to come from the Persian meaning Land of Fire.
-It's an apt name.
+Next, we discover why Azerbaijani is known as the Land of (Eternal) Fire.
 The most well-known of Azerbaijan’s volcanoes, is Yanar Dag, also known as ‘Burning Mountain’.
 True to its name, in turn, a patch at the bottom of the slope on this mountain has been burning for as long as anyone can remember.
 Sometimes the flames leap up to three metres high.
 The fire is very welcome in the chill of the wind and cloud.
-We’re informed it’s natural gas that's alight.
+We’re informed it’s natural gas, that's alight.
 The mountain is right in the centre of the oil fields..

 Based on Persian and Indian inscriptions, the Ateshgah Temple was used as a Hindu, Sikh, and Zoroastrian place of worship. (Ātash is the Persian word for fire).
 The pentagonal complex, which has a courtyard surrounded by cells for monks and a tetrapillar-altar in the middle, was built during the 17th and 18th centuries.
 It was abandoned in the late nineteenth century, probably due to the dwindling of the Indian population in the area.
 It's surrounded by a castle like wall.